wazuh/wazuh-documentation/source/cloud-security/office365/monitoring-office365-activity.rst

 Next, we will see the options we have to configure for the Wazuh integration.

-Proceed to configure the ``office365`` module in the Wazuh manager or in the Wazuh agent.
-To configure manager and agent, check the :doc:`/user-manual/reference/ossec-conf/index` documentation.
+Configure the ``office365`` module either in the Wazuh manager or the Wazuh agent.
+To do so, modify the :doc:`ossec.conf </user-manual/reference/ossec-conf/index>` configuration file.
 Through the following configuration, Wazuh is ready to search for logs created by Office 365 audit-log.
 In this case, we will only search for the ``Audit.SharePoint`` type events within an interval of ``1m``.
 Those logs will be only those that were created after the module was started:

 .. code-block:: xml